matthiask/406.ch/posts/20231215-weeknotes.md

 2022](https://adventofcode.com/) a lot and I have definitely learned to know when to use and how to use a few algorithms I didn't even know before.
 I'm again working through the puzzles in my own pace and have managed to solve almost all of them up to today this year.
-There still is a puzzle where I don't even know where to start though 😅.
+There still are some puzzles where I don't even know how to start the second part 😅.

 ## Hosting